Kabouik/rofiemoji/README.md

  * `xsel` to copy the selection to the clipboard.
 You should find it in your package manager.

 ## Usage example
-Add a custom keybinding in your system for the following command:
+Add a custom keybinding using your window-manager settings for the following command:

 ```sh
 rofi -show windowcd -theme-str '#window{width: 30%;}' # See the rofi documentation for details
 ```